HeardLibrary/digital-scholarship/lod/wikibase.md

 <img src="../images/wikidata-statement-reference.png" style="border:1px solid black">

 We can see that Wikibase has now created a reference instance that is linked to the statement instance by `prov:wasDerivedFrom`.
 Since the reference instance is a URI identified resource, we can say additional things about it.
-The most important thing we want to say is how it is related to the statement.
+The most important thing we want to describe is the source of the reference itself.
 That connection is made by the reference property that we created (`P3`, "reference URL").
 The connection is made to the URL that we provided as the value of the reference (`https://www.nbcnews.com/nightly-news`).

 There are many other properties associated with the entities, the statement instances, and the reference instances.
 For a complete listing, see [this annotated dump](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/wikibase/wikibase-dump.ttl) of the Wikibase dataset after the items and properties discussed above had been created.
 At this point, we don't care about most of these details.
 However, there is one more bit that we need to know in order to examine what's going on in our Wikibase database.